LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_types.rst

 There is no special ordering imposed on the particles.
 Therefore, the particle coordinates are explicitly specified by nodal coordinates, similar to an :ref:`UnstructuredMesh`.
-However, the particles are not connected to form a *control volume*, i.e., a filled region of space.
+However, the particles are not connected to form a *control volume*, i.e. a filled region of space.
 Consequently, a :ref:`ParticleMesh` does not have :ref:`Faces` and any associated :ref:`Connectivity` information.
 For this reason, methods that employ a :ref:`ParticleMesh` discretization are often referred to as